maxblee/clipivot/README.md

 Could not properly configure the aggregator: Column selection must be between 0 <= selection < 42
 ```
 If you see that error, there's a decent chance you simply forgot
-that fields in `csvpivot` are zero-indexed.
+that fields in `clipivot` are zero-indexed.

 * The third type of error you might see is a CSV error, from the CSV
-parsing library `csvpivot` uses.
+parsing library `clipivot` uses.
 Those errors look like this:
 ```sh
 CSV error: record 1 (line: 2, byte: 597): found record with 4 fields, but the previous record has 1 fields
 ```